 Revenue

-For 2024, Anduril is projecting revenues of $1B, and it expects gross margins to increase from 40% to about 45%.
-The company has roughly $750M in cash on its balance sheet as of Q1'24.
+The company had roughly $750M in cash on its balance sheet as of Q1'24.

 Anduril secured its first defense contract, a $12.5 million deal with the U.S. Marine Corps, about a year after the company was founded in 2017.
 By 2020, Anduril won a massive $1B System Integrator Partner (SIP) program contract—its first ACAT I, the biggest acquisition category—in a competitive showdown against defense primes.